- 08 Aug 2024

 Trusted Platform Module (TPM, also known as ISO/IEC 11889) is an international standard for a secure crypto processor, a dedicated microcontroller designed to secure hardware through integrated cryptographic keys.
 It is a hardware used for operations of encryption and its architecture is defined by the Trusted Computing Group (TCG), an international group for standardization of Trusted Computing.

-TPM Use cases on the Nodegrid: TPM can be used as crypto processor, key generator, secure storage and unique hardware identifier in applications like:
+TPM Use cases on the Nodegrid: TPM can be used as a crypto processor, key generator, secure storage, and unique hardware identifier in applications like:

-• Password protected storage: TPM NVRAM can be used by application to store a secret protected by password.
+Password-protected storage: TPM NVRAM can be used by the application to store a secret protected by a password.

-• Boot Integrity protected storage: TPM NVRAM can be used by application to store a secret protected by a specific PCR value.
+Boot Integrity protected storage: TPM NVRAM can be used by the application to store a secret protected by a specific PCR value.

-• Drive cryptography: Keys generated in TPM can be used to secure data encrypting key in software cryptography solutions.
-In Self Encrypting Drives applications, using OPAL, TPM NVRAM can be used to store the password to unlock the OPAL Drive.
+Drive cryptography: Keys generated in TPM can be used to secure data encrypting keys in software cryptography solutions.
+In Self Encrypting Drive applications, using OPAL, TPM NVRAM can be used to store the password to unlock the OPAL Drive.

 UEFI Boot with signed OS – Password Protected Boot and BIOS

-• UEFI Secure Boot checks if Bootloader binary is signed with valid certificate installed in BIOS Authorized Keys Database.
+UEFI Secure Boot checks if the Bootloader binary is signed with a valid certificate installed in the BIOS Authorized Keys Database.

-(*): This feature allows Nodegrid OS (via CLI or WebUI) to communicate with the BIOS in order to enable the BIOS password to prevent unauthorized changes on it.
+(*): This feature allows Nodegrid OS (via CLI or WebUI) to communicate with the BIOS to enable the BIOS password to prevent unauthorized changes on it.
 The same password will also protect Grub from unauthorized changes.
-During a reboot of the unit, without any interaction of the user, the Nodegrid appliance will boot normally.
+During a reboot of the unit, without any interaction with the user, the Nodegrid appliance will boot normally.
 If the administrator user needs to make any changes in the BIOS or Grub, a password will be required.
-This password protected boot will prevent any unauthorized user to try and edit the system.
+This password-protected boot will prevent any unauthorized user to try and edit the system.

 Secure Erase